 Want to file in Philadelphia County

-This manual has been prepared for pro se litigants seeking a no-fault divorce in Philadelphia County who cannot afford a lawyer.
-A "pro se" litigant is a person who files a legal action in the court system without the help of a lawyer.
-You can seek a divorce in Philadelphia County if you or your spouse have lived in Pennsylvania for the last six months and preferably one of you is currently residing in Philadelphia.
-For more information about the divorce process in Pennsylvania, visit PALawHELP.org on the Internet.
+This manual has been prepared for "pro se" litigants seeking a no-fault divorce in Philadelphia County who cannot afford a lawyer.
+A pro se litigant is a person who files a legal action in the court system without the help of a lawyer.
+You can seek a divorce in Philadelphia County if you or your spouse has lived in Pennsylvania for the last six months and preferably one of you is currently residing in Philadelphia.
+For more information about the divorce process in Pennsylvania, visit www.palawhelp.org.

 This manual was not designed for complicated divorce issues.
 To deal with these matters, you would need additional forms that are not included in this manual and you will need to hire a lawyer.

 Here are some examples of complicated divorce issues that people might have:

 Dividing up marital property (assets and debts)

 Marital property includes almost everything that either one of you acquired between the date of your marriage and the date of your final separation, regardless of whose name is on the title, such as a house, cars, bank accounts, furniture, pension, stocks and bonds, debts, etc., as well as any increase in value of property that either of you owned before the marriage.
 The Divorce Code (the divorce law in Pennsylvania) sets up a way to divide the marital property between you and your spouse.

 WARNING: You can lose your right to a share of the marital property if you fail to divide these assets and debts before you get divorced.

 Alimony, if you want support from your spouse after you get divorced

 "Fault" grounds for divorce (such as adultery or desertion) if you don't meet the requirements for a no-fault divorce (see below)